Should I Use DHHS's Child Support Enforcement Services?

 What are the disadvantages of using DHHS services?

-Another issue to consider is that you will not control how DHHS enforces support.
+You will not control how DHHS enforces support.
 DHHS will use its best judgment as to what enforcement tools to use.
 This means that DHHS may not always take specific enforcement actions that you request.

 NOTICE: On October 1, 2012 DHHS began charging a $25 per year service fee for support collections.
 (This fee applies only to parents who have never received AFDC or TANF.)
 The fee is deducted from support paid to DHHS but only after DHHS has already passed through $500 in support payments to the custodial parent during that federal fiscal year (October through September).